Which Dynasty Fantasy Platform Is Right for You?

 The only “knock” on Sleeper is the lack of Devy content.
 However, this is a theme with nearly every other site, so they’re not alone.
 It’s something I wish we would see more sites dive into a bit more, but given the landscape and size of the NCAA, I understand the hesitation as it is a very small demographic.

-Last year, Sleeper launched their squads portion of the app, which adds a player prop contest into your leagues.
-From a pure dynasty standpoint, the transition from the regular season to the offseason is seamless.
-The trading experience has been overhauled and simplified to make seeing where a draft pick will be that you are trading for/away is straightforward.
+Two years ago, Sleeper launched their “squads” portion of the app, which adds a player prop contest into your leagues.
+From a pure dynasty standpoint, the transition from the regular season to the offseason is seamless, and that is what helps separate this product from the pack.

 MFL (MyFantasyLeague)

-MFL is one of the oldest and most functional dynasty fantasy platforms around.
-Because of this, MFL is almost entirely text-based in terms of menus and options.
 There is a significant learning curve for new users, and that turns some people away from the site.
 With that said, once you become more comfortable with the site, there is little you cannot do with enough time and creativity.

 MFL also charges league hosting fees and doesn’t offer its own official app at all.
 Instead, they allow others to build apps that integrate the backend data directly.